SoftSimu/CellSim3D/documentation.md

 ```math
 F^{F,e}_{ij}= -\gamma_{ext} v_{ij}^{\tau}
 ```
++ "viscotic_damping"

-+ "viscotic_damping": Inter-membrane friction $\gamma_{ext}$
+  Inter-membrane friction $\gamma_{ext}$

 #### Friction between cells and medium
-The viscous drag due to medium is defined as
+The viscous drag due to the medium is defined as

 ```math
 F^{F,m} = -\gamma_m v
 ```
++ "gamma_visc"

-+ "gamma_visc": Medium friction $\gamma_m$
+  Medium friction $\gamma_m$

 ## Division
 We assume that cells divide symmetrically through their centers of mass and asymmetrically by placing the division plane off-center.

++ "division_Vol"

-+ "division_Vol": Volume threshold for division
+   Volume threshold for division
++ "useDivPlaneBasis"::Boolean

-+ "useDivPlaneBasis": use the specified division plane - 0 for false & 1 for true
+   use the specified division plane
++ "divPlaneBasisX"

-+ "divPlaneBasisX": set the division plane normal to the X direction if "useDivPlaneBasis" is set to one
+  set the division plane normal to the X direction if "useDivPlaneBasis" is set to one
++ "divPlaneBasisY"

-+ "divPlaneBasisY": set the division plane normal to the Y direction if "useDivPlaneBasis" is set to one
+  set the division plane normal to the Y direction if "useDivPlaneBasis" is set to one
++ "divPlaneBasisZ"

-+ "divPlaneBasisZ": set the division plane normal to the Z direction if "useDivPlaneBasis" is set to one
+  set the division plane normal to the Z direction if "useDivPlaneBasis" is set to one
++ "asymDivision"::Boolean

-+ "asymDivision": Do asymmetric division - 0 for false & 1 for true
+  Do asymmetric division

 ### New cell characteristics

++ "useDifferentCell"::Boolean

-+ "useDifferentCell": Set different characteristics for new cells -  0 for false & 1 for true
+  Have two different types of cells in the simulation, sets different characteristics for new cells
++ "SizeFactor"::Boolean

-+ "SizeFactor": Ratio of the size of the new type of cell compared to the old one
+  Ratio of the size of the new type of cell compared to the old one
++ "StiffFactor"

-+ "StiffFactor": Ratio of the stiffness of the bonds of the new type of cell compared to the old one
+   Ratio of the stiffness of the bonds of the new type of cell compared to the old one
++ "GrowthRate"

-+ "GrowthRate": growth rate of the new cell
+  The growth rate of the new cell
++ "division"

-+ "divisionV": division volume of the new cell
+  division volume of the new cell
-+ "gammaV": 0.01,
++ "gammaV" #check

+  Medium Friction for the new cell
-+ "VisDamping" : 0.01,
++ "VisDamping"

+  Intermembrane friction
++ "Apo_rate2"

-+ "Apo_rate2": Probability of apoptosis for each new cell
+  Probability of apoptosis for each new cell
++ "squeeze_rate2"

-+ "squeeze_rate2": rate of shrinkage of the new cell in apoptosis (replaces growth rate)
+  rate of shrinkage of the new cell in apoptosis (replaces growth rate)
++ "numberOfCells": numberofCells=roundf(fractionofCells*No_of_C180s), whats the point of having it in the code?

+  The number of this second type of cells in the system.
-+ "numberOfCells": 0,
++ "fractionOfCells"

-+ "fractionOfCells": fraction of new cells that will have these properties
+  fraction of new cells that will have these properties
-+ "closenessToCenter": (daughter cells/cells themselves?) in this specific radius will be of the new type
++ "closenessToCenter"

++ "numberofCells"

+  cells will be turned into the second type in this specific radius.
++ "Yseparation"

-+ "Yseparation": Apply changes for cells in range y $\in$ Yseperation*boxMax.y
+   Apply changes for cells in range y $\in$ Yseperation*boxMax.y
++ "chooseRandomCellindices"::Boolean  #check

-+ "chooseRandomCellindices": Choose random cells to (change properties of existing cell/ have the daughter cells be of the new kind?), 0 for false & 1 for true #Ask <
+  Choose random cells to be of the new type
-+ "daughtSame": 1,
-+ "duringGrowth": 1,
++ "daughtSame":: Boolean

-+ "recalc_r0": 0
++ "duringGrowth"::Boolean

+  Does not change the property of cells if the system has growth
++ "recalc_r0":: Boolean #Ask

+  If true, does not divide the cell into a fullerene

 ### Population regulation